lucasnbsb/AwsCertNotes/Route53.md

   - since the HC are outside the VPC they can't access private endpoints
   - You can create a CloudWatch Metric, associate with a CloudWatch Alarm and create a health check on the alarm.

+**Explicit types of Health checks**

+- _HTTP_ waits for a code > 200 < 400
+- _HTTPS_ waits for a code > 200 < 400
+- _HTTPSTRMATCH_: searches the **first 5120 bytes** of the response body for the string that you specify in **SearchString**.
+- _HTTPSSTRMATCH_: searches the **first 5120 bytes** of the response body for the string that you specify in **SearchString**.
+- _TCP_: Route 53 tries to establish a TCP connection.
+- _CLOUDWATCHMETRIC_: The health check is associated with a CloudWatch alarm.
+  - If the state of the alarm is OK, the health check is considered healthy.
+  - If the state is ALARM, the health check is considered unhealthy.
+  - If CloudWatch doesn’t have sufficient data to determine whether the state is OK or ALARM, the health check status depends on the setting for _InsufficientDataHealthStatus: Healthy, Unhealthy, or LastKnownStatus_.
+- _CALCULATED_: For health checks that monitor the status of other health checks, Route 53 adds up the number of health checks that Route 53 health checkers consider to be healthy and compares that number with the value of _HealthThreshold_.

 ## Routing Policies

 _Routing from a DNS point_